 Egypt Vacation Packages 2026: Tier-by-Tier Price Comparison

-Egypt in 2026 is genuinely one of the world’s best-value premium destinations.
+Egypt vacation packages in 2026 offer some of the best value in the world.
+Egypt remains one of the world’s most affordable premium destinations, supported by strong tourism infrastructure and favorable exchange rates.
+According to the World Travel & Tourism Council, Egypt’s tourism sector continues to be a major economic driver, while Experience Egypt — the country’s official tourism promotion board — actively markets its UNESCO-listed heritage to international visitors.
 The EGP devaluations of recent years mean that international travelers — paying in USD, EUR, or GBP — get extraordinary buying power.
 A five-star Luxor hotel that would cost $500/night in a comparable European city runs $120–180 here.
 That dynamic runs through every tier.

 Budget Tier: $800 – $1,400 per person (7–10 days)